benmeadowcroft/SRM-Cmdlets/README.md

     Import-Module -Name .\SRM-Cmdlets\Meadowcroft.Srm.psd1

-You can also install the module into the PowerShell path so it can be loaded automatically.
+You can also install the module into the PowerShell path so it can be loaded implicitly.
 See [Microsoft's Installing Modules instructions](http://msdn.microsoft.com/en-us/library/dd878350) for more details on how to do this.

 The module uses the default prefix of `Srm` for the custom functions it defines.
 This can be overridden when importing the module by setting the value of the `-Prefix` parameter when calling `Import-Module`.